ARMmbed/sxsw2018/README.md

 Now let's do something useful...
 Control the LED on the board over LoRaWAN.

 Look at `RadioEvent.h` to the line where the messages are received.
-Now change the behavior so that the LED can be controlled through a downlink message.
+Now change the behavior so that the LED toggles on/off quickly after a message is received.

 *Disabling LED sleep behavior*